 Are you a creative person looking to make some side money selling things that you make?
 You want to turn your HOBBY into a JOBby?
 Are you wondering how to find your niche and actually start making sales?
 I’m here to help you start your creative business.

 While there is a ton of information out there, I hope these tips help get you started and give you some ideas for things to research further while building your creative business.
 If you think of any other tips you have learned, please leave me a comment!
 I love chatting about business and sharing tips within this community, please reach out and share your input!

 1: Determine what you want to make

 The possibilities for what to make are literally endless, and can go wherever your imagination will take you.
 At one point I thought I would sell hand-embroidered hoops with custom designs; I had a ton of fun with them but it eventually fizzled out.
-You can see some of my designs on Instagram here and here if you want to see some of my early work!
 Take some time to play around with your craft and really refine your skills and specialty.
 Over the past few years I have refined my skillset in modern quilting and found that I really genuinely love making baby quilts.
 Genuine love for what you are making is, in my opinion, absolutely necessary.

 2: Define your target market

 You define your target market after you determine what you want to be making and selling, predominately because you want to make sure your products and listings communicate effectively to potential buyers, but also because you may need to tweak your products to better appeal to your target market.
 One major rule of thumb for business is that your potential buyer not only has the desire to product, but also the means necessary.
 If you are selling an item that is incredibly valuable and labor-intensive, your cost will need to reflect that, and therefore, your target market needs to be able to afford it.
 Start to build out your buyer’s persona and continue to build on that as time goes on and you learn more about your customers.